MannLabs/CKG/docs/source/getting_started/create-new-user.rst

 In CKG's app there is an Admin section that provides the option to create users in the database.

 .. image:: ../_static/images/Admin_create_user.png

+.. note:: When creating a new user through the app, the initial password is the samne as the username.